OpenCNFT/nnn/.gitlab/issue_templates/Production Training.md

 Please edit this section like a workbook, adding not just the answer but also how you got there.

-- [ ] Find a [senior team member](https://handbook.gitlab.com/handbook/engineering/infrastructure/core-platform/systems/gitaly/) to review and discuss this work, and tag them here.
+- [ ] Find a [senior team member](https://handbook.gitlab.com/handbook/engineering/infrastructure/core-platform/systems/gitaly/) to review and discuss this work, and assign them here.

 ### Statistics